tystar86/python_exercises/Tasks/math.md

 ```

 #76.
->Write a Python program to implement Euclidean Algorithm to compute the greatest common divisor (gcd).
+>Write a function to implement Euclidean Algorithm to compute the greatest common divisor (gcd).

 **Expected Output :**
 ```